GioGioWasTaken/Linux-Machine/Brain/Computation_theory.md

 - # (1) The Theological Objection  (as opposed from a theological, and not an atheistic, perspective)

-Thinking is a function of man's immortal soul.
+"Thinking is a function of man's immortal soul.
 God has given an immortal soul to every man and woman, but not to any other animal or to machines.
-Hence no animal or machine can think.
+Hence no animal or machine can think. "

 I am unable to accept any part of this, but will attempt to reply in theological terms.
 I should find the argument more convincing if animals were classed with men, for there is a greater difference, to my mind, between the typical animate and the inanimate than